When inspecting general consumer goods (except food), most companies classify defects and checkpoints in these 4 categories:

 - Knit or weld lines – this is a visible line created at the intersection of the melt fronts meeting and trying to merge together (molded and cast parts)

 - Flash – excess material at the parting line of a molding or cast part

 - Texture – variation across the same part and between different parts of the same batch

 - Critical parameters – check all critical parameters comply with specifications (these can be dimensions or other specific attributes of the product, and are usually indicated clearly in drawings and other documents)

 - Check defect rates recorded in production (if possible) – higher defect rates indicate that approved sample products may include defective parts

 - Weight – for certain products (castings for example) the weight is an important and easy point to check

 - Tensile strength (if needed) – to test the elongation and fracture point of the part (stretched by moving the grips apart at a constant rate while measuring the load)

 - Impact strength (if needed) – it is measured by allowing a pendulum to strike a grooved machined test piece and measuring the energy absorbed in the break

-- Chemical composition (by example the manufacturer has to show a test report corresponding to the batch of material that was used for the order being inspected) – it is usually one of the critical parameters
+- Chemical composition (for example the manufacturer has to show a test report corresponding to the batch of material that was used for the order being inspected) – is usually one of the critical parameters

 - Corrosion resistance (if needed) – environmental testing including salt spray testing will verify if the part is susceptible to corrosion or not